4 Quick and Easy Ways to Improve Website Security

-Boosting the safety of your site is a no-brainer.
-Given the concerns over Net Neutrality, phishing schemes, and hacker attacks – not to mention watching too much Mr. Robot – web security and privacy should be at top of any savvy website owner’s to-do list.
+Improving your website security is a no-brainer.
+Given the concerns over Net Neutrality, phishing schemes, and hacker attacks — not to mention watching too much Mr. Robot — how to improve website security should be at top of any savvy website owner’s to-do list.
 Right?

 And yet… you just haven’t gotten around to it yet.
 Besides, all that validation and verification stuff seems complicated and time-consuming, and does it really even make a difference?